hredoymesha/hredoymesha/README.md

 I am using GitHub to grow and showcase work around:

-- Data analytics projects
+- Data analytics projects.
-- Excel and Power BI reporting examples
+- Excel and Power BI reporting examples.
-- Python data cleaning and visualization notebooks
+- Python data cleaning and visualization notebooks.
-- SQL practice and portfolio queries
+- SQL practice and portfolio queries.
-- Digital services and IT governance research notes
+- Digital services and IT governance research notes.
-- Small web projects with HTML, CSS, and JavaScript
+- Small web projects with HTML, CSS, and JavaScript.

 ## Featured Portfolio Projects